visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 - Full rebuild
 - Reindex changed content
 - Clear/recreate index
-- Clear PDF extraction issue notices
+- Clear document extraction issue notices

 Full rebuilds are batched.
 They should not process the whole site in one browser request.